onzyone/spike_cardano-api/README.md

 ## python

-1. build `docker build -t spike_python_cardano-api -f Dockerfile_python .`
+1. build `docker build -t wallet_example -f Dockerfile_wallet_example .`
-1. run `docker run --rm --network host spike_python_cardano-api` to either make new wallets or transfer one tada between testsend and testrecive.
+1. run `docker run --rm --network host wallet_example` to either make new wallets or transfer one tada between testsend and testrecive.
    1. if you get an error "not enough ada" you wil have to add some more tada to testsend (this can only be done once every 24h)
    1. get tada, using either the insomnia file `<repo_root>/insomnia/cardano_Insomnia.yaml` or with `curl` commands to get a unused `addresses` for the testsend wallet `485da76a1f99414b439965c1ce80f517eeb53c0c`.
 TODO automate this
        * <https://testnets.cardano.org/en/testnets/cardano/tools/faucet/>
        * <https://github.com/input-output-hk/cardano-faucet>

-## test nft
+## test nft (manual)

 The following commands are created based on these pages:
 <https://devslug.com/how-to-mint-an-nft-on-cardano-testnet-using-the-command-line>